How Investors Filter Startups That Match Their Fundraising Strategy

 Why do investors filter startups?

-What happens during investor due diligence?
+What takes place during investor due diligence?

 Do investors use technology in filtering startups?